-- the information given in the Council members' report is consistent with the financial statements, and - the Council members' report has been prepared in accordance with the Companies Act 2014.
+- the information given in the Council members' report is consistent with the financial statements, and - the Council members' report has been prepared in accordance with applicable legal requirements.

-I have obtained all the information and explanations that I consider necessary for the purposes of my audit.
+I have obtained all the information and explanations that, to the best of my knowledge and belief, are necessary for the purposes of my audit.